Carlisle (CSL)

 13. Is Now The Time To Buy Carlisle?

 Carlisle is a fine business.
 Although its revenue growth was weak over the last five years and analysts expect growth to slow over the next 12 months, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-And while its projected EPS for the next year is lacking, its impressive operating margins show it has a highly efficient business model.
+And while its organic revenue growth has disappointed, its impressive operating margins show it has a highly efficient business model.

-Carlisle’s P/E ratio based on the next 12 months is 16.1x.
+Carlisle’s P/E ratio based on the next 12 months is 16.7x.
 Looking at the industrials landscape right now, Carlisle trades at a pretty interesting price.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+For those confident in the business and its management team, this is a good time to invest.

-Wall Street analysts have a consensus one-year price target of $369.50 on the company (compared to the current share price of $322.87), implying they see 14.4% upside in buying Carlisle in the short term.
+Wall Street analysts have a consensus one-year price target of $371.25 on the company (compared to the current share price of $369.50).